The journey to joining our critical care team is long and challenging, but for the right candidate it brings the reward of the job of a lifetime…

 When they join, they are given an induction pack.
 They need to learn all the GNAAS Standard Operating Procedures (SOPs).
 Most paramedics learn national guidelines [JRCALC], but we often work to our own that have been developed over the many years of us operating and which are often refreshed.
 They fall into three areas – clinical SOPs, drug SOPs and operational SOPs.

 We also allocate them a mentor.
-This will be an experienced GNAAS paramedic who has undertaken an accredited mentoring qualification at Teesside University.
 The mentor makes sure the new paramedic is keeping up with their induction requirements while also being available for more general support.

 We also train the new paramedics in running the air desk as soon as we can.
 The air desk is where our operations are coordinated.
 It involves identifying which incidents might be suitable for our crews, as well as rejecting inappropriate requests.
 It’s a lot easier to say yes than to say no to a request for our help, but we have a duty to preserve the air ambulance’s service for those who need it most, so sometimes difficult decisions need to be made.